 HOW TO USE: Read the Medication Guide and Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a refill.
 Learn all preparation and usage instructions in the product package.
 If you have any questions, ask your doctor or pharmacist.

-This medication is given as an injection under the skin or into a vein, usually once a week or as directed by your doctor.
+This medication is given as an injection under the skin or into a vein as directed by your doctor.
 Hemodialysis patients should receive this medication by injection into a vein.

 Do not shake this medication and do not mix it with other drugs or IV solutions.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 If you are injecting this medication under the skin, change the location of the injection site every time to avoid problem areas under the skin.